321mic/markdown-portfolio/_includes/04-lists.md

-I like skateboarding, coding, and watching TV.
+😄 I like skateboarding 🛹, coding 💻, and watching TV 📺